KerorinNorthFox/osu-framework-wiki-ja/Setting-Up-Compiled-Resource-Stores.md

 ```

 ## Accessing resources from the resource store
 After having added your own resources, you can now access them via dependency injection.
+You will need to specify the type of store you're trying to inject in the method parameters.
 For example, if I have a texture named awesomeTexture.png inside of my Textures folder, I can load it like this:
 ```
 [BackgroundDependencyLoader]
 private void load(TextureStore store)